Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Related Work

-\para{Human-AI Decision Making.} Human-AI decision making refers to collaborative decision processes where a human decision-maker interacts with an AI system to make a choice~\cite{2021BansalDoesTheWholeExceedItsParts} .
-A common goal in these systems is to achieve \emph{complementary performance}, where the human-AI team performs better than either the human or the AI alone~\cite{2021BansalDoesTheWholeExceedItsParts} .
-However, empirical studies have repeatedly found that such complementary performance is rarely observed (e.g., \cite{beede2020human, carton2020feature}) .
-One widely reported barrier is \emph{inappropriate reliance} — the inability of human users to correctly accept AI suggestions when they are right, or reject them when they are wrong~\cite{2021BansalDoesTheWholeExceedItsParts} .
+Human-AI decision-making refers to collaborative decision processes where a human decision-maker interacts with an AI system to make a choice~\cite{2021BansalDoesTheWholeExceedItsParts}.
+A common goal in these systems is to achieve \emph{complementary performance}, where the human-AI team performs better than either the human or the AI alone~\cite{2021BansalDoesTheWholeExceedItsParts}.
+However, empirical studies have repeatedly found that such complementary performance is rarely observed ~\cite{beede2020human, carton2020feature}.
+One widely reported barrier is \emph{inappropriate reliance} — the inability of human users to correctly accept AI suggestions when they are right, or reject them when they are wrong~\cite{2021BansalDoesTheWholeExceedItsParts}.